 In response to the advisory vote on the frequency of the advisory vote on executive compensation at our 2017 annual meeting, we provide this advisory vote on executive compensation on an annual basis.
 This is an advisory vote and is not binding upon the Company, the Compensation Committee or the Board.
 Therefore, stockholders are not ultimately voting for the approval or disapproval of the Board's recommendation on this proposal.
 The result of the vote will not impact any compensation that has already been paid or awarded to the executive officers.
-However, because we value the views of our stockholders, our Compensation Committee, which is responsible for, among other things, designing and administering the Company's executive compensation.
+However, because we value the views of our stockholders, our Compensation Committee, which is responsible for, among other things, designing and administering the Company's executive compensation program, will review and consider the results of this advisory vote when considering future decisions with respect to executive compensation.